Showing posts with label lifelong learning. Show all posts

 Lifelong Education and Lifelong Learning

 Lifelong Education (LE) is a concept developed in the late 1960s.
 Its origin is attributed to Paul Lengrand, Chief of the Continuing Education Section at UNESCO's Department for the Advancement of Education, and author of An Introduction to Lifelong Education (UNESCO, Paris, 1970).
-Lengrand referred to «lifelong education» as an education covering all ages, and conceived it as a world movement to reorganize and overhaul education, not only to expand it.
-However, LE - translated into Spanish as educación permanente - has been associated to adult education. ”We by no means identify lifelong education with adult education, as, to our regret, is so often done” (Lengrand, 1975: 20).
+Lengrand referred to lifelong education as an education covering all ages, and conceived it as a world movement to reorganize and overhaul education, not only to expand it.
+However, lifelong education - usually translated into Spanish as educación permanente - has been associated to adult education.”
+We by no means identify lifelong education with adult education, as, to our regret, is so often done” (Lengrand, 1975: 20).
+It is often associated also to the world of work.

-After the publication of the Faure Report (1972), Lifelong Education became the focus of the UNESCO Institute for Education (UIE), in Hamburg.
+After the publication of the Faure Report (1972), lifelong education became the focus of the UNESCO Institute for Education (UIE), in Hamburg.

 Lifelong Education